bsi-software/SpringBoot-and-EclipseScout/README.md

 # Open Source Business Application

+**Outdated repository**: the content of this repository is not the latest development.
+Please refer to:

+* [ScoutBoot](https://github.com/BSI-Business-Systems-Integration-AG/ScoutBoot): Spring Boot & Eclipse Scout Integration (framework).
+* [ScoutBoot-Tasks](https://github.com/BSI-Business-Systems-Integration-AG/ScoutBoot-Tasks): an integration example using *ScoutBoot*.

+---

 Demo application with **[Spring Boot](https://projects.spring.io/spring-boot/)** and **[Eclipse Scout](http://www.eclipse.org/scout/) UI**

 **Please Note**: This is work in progress and has not (yet) been tested for productive usage.